AmulyaX/android_device_xiaomi_lavender/README.md

 The MI A2 (codenamed _"jasmine_sprout"_) is a mid-range phone from Xiaomi.

-Xiaomi MI A2 was announced and released in August 2018.
+Xiaomi MI A2 was announced and released in July 2018.

 ## Device specifications